Luxury

 Note: there is considerable controversy

-at the moment regarding the Gold Museum of Peru because many
+regarding the Gold Museum of Peru because many

 of the artifacts (particularly those of gold) have been alleged